 So it’s easy to see why people would say, ‘we already import some of our food anyway, why can’t we rely on imports?’

 We already get a lot of our food imported.
 In fact, EU countries continue to be the primary source for food, feed, and drink imports which are essential to the UK’s food security.

 Due to export restrictions and unpredictable weather, it’s becoming difficult and unsustainable to co-operate with the nations we traditionally relied on for seasonal and year-round fruit.

 Importing from already deteriorating land and relying on exported produce to drive economic growth is no longer viable.

-There are also issues around exchange rates when it comes to imports, affecting the compeititveness of exports and wildly varying the price of materials.
+There are also issues around exchange rates when it comes to imports, affecting the competitiveness of imports, prices for raw materials and the profit margin for farmers.

 Finding innovative, dependable ways to feed our country is now urgent, but how do we ensure our own self-reliance whilst driving economic growth and food security?
 How can we still grow crops to suit our customers' demand for certain crops that can’t be grown here?